MaximumADHD/Roblox-Client-Tracker/README.md

 This is Roblox's API Dump.
 It is a feature bundled with their game client that exports a readable version of Roblox's usable Lua API.

 ### DeepStrings.txt
 This is a sorted list of dumped strings from Roblox's game client exe.
-Each keyword is matched using the pattern **[A\-Za\-z0\-9\_]\+**.
 Theres currently a lot of garbage data dumped into this file, which is why it's really large.
-I'm hoping to improve this in the future using a better method of piecing out legible strings.
+I'm hoping to improve this in the future using a better method of parsing out legible strings.

 ### FVariables.txt
 This is a sorted list of fast variables, which are used by Roblox to toggle features remotely on multiple platforms, in case of crashes.